MicrosoftDocs/PlayReady/Docs/Overview/policies-best-practices.md

 ## Using BeginDate with EndDate

 One of the many business models PlayReady supports is content rental &mdash; content that can only be used for a limited period (for example, content may be used until 5pm EST, October 15, 2016).
-This is accomplished by issuing Clients a PlayReady license with the EndDate set to the time and date the license is to expire.
+This is accomplished by issuing clients a PlayReady license with the EndDate set to the time and date the license is to expire.

 An EndDate is sufficient to create a rental license; however it is a better practice to also include a BeginDate in the license.
 A BeginDate specifies that the associated content cannot be used before the specified date.
 The combination of a BeginDate with the EndDate is a natural impedance to clock rollback attacks, where users backup and restore the entire PlayReady data store to avoid clock rollback events.